-High quality and well-executed product photography is important for label design.
-Like high quality flexographic or digital printing, photography impacts the look of the final product.
+High quality and well-executed product photography are important for label design.
+It impacts the look of the final product.
 Before we dive in, remember, and make a note, that 300dpi (or dots per inch) is standard.
 Great Lakes Label will need images that have 300dpi no matter what.

 Which image would you rather use on your label?